As a prepper, you want to be ready for anything.

 You’ll never know when you need it—in the streets, at your local bar, or even at Costco.

-How many times has a woman walked home alone at night and felt like something was off?
-Too many to count.
+How often has a woman walked home alone at night and felt like something was off?
+Way too many times to count.

 In a survey conducted in 2018 among 1,000 women nationwide, 81% of those surveyed had experienced some kind of sexual harassment or assault in their life.
 Most of the time, these incidents happened in public spaces.